Each of you has been blessed with one of God’s many wonderful gifts to be used in the service of others. So use your gifts well.

 ...is a program that helps 7th and 8th grade students investigate the faith given to them at their baptism.
 Experiences include advances, learning events, Sunday School, service projects, and summer trips.

-...are offered during the Catechism years in order to give students an opportunity to explore their faith in a church camp setting.
+...are offered during the Catechism years in order to give students an opportunity to explore their faith in a church or camp setting.
 Each class attends two retreats during their Catechism experience.

 ...are offered during the catechism experience to 7th and 8th graders throughout the school year.
 Learning events cover the basic parts of the catechism; including The Ten Commandments, Holy Communion, The Apostles Creed, and the Lord’s Prayer.
+Baptism is covered at the a Catechism Advance

 ...meets on Sunday mornings, during the Sunday School hour.
 Middle school youth “trot” through the entire Bible in two years.
 Each week students learn a Bible point and then separate into small groups to discuss and apply the point to everyday life.